 While the line between the formal and informal sector is heavily blurred, this does not make the distinction insignificant but rather even more revealing of an investigation.
 The aim is to explore the mainstream tactics employed to promote sustainability in the fashion industry.
 These mechanisms are often ineffective against informal practices and take for granted that implementing formality means greater sustainability due to a neocolonial and neoliberal Western ideology.

 Informal work in the textile industry is much more pervasive than is commonly understood.
 Some estimates have placed casual workers at a conservative 24 million total in the garment industry, roughly 70% of the industry’s workforce.
-The informal sector and the formal sector run successively rather than parallel, meaning that fast fashion relies heavily upon casual work.
-This sector makes up its bottom tiers of agriculture and production.
+The informal sector and the formal sector run successively rather than parallel, meaning that fast fashion relies heavily upon casual work, most significantly in its bottom tiers of agriculture and production.
 The pressures of fast fashion have meant the slashing of overhead and labour costs to remain competitive.
 One such result is to use outsourced and contract employment rather than have salaried workers who can claim benefits.

 Globalization has also impacted the nature of garment supply chains, as product sourcing can shift easily to wherever the costs are lowest, meaning suppliers need a very flexible and expendable workforce, for which informal routes allow.
 The ‘just in time’ demands of fast fashion results in a highly dynamic labour market, pressuring suppliers to rely on casual work.